adlnet/xAPI-Spec/xAPI.md

 ###### Requirements

-* The authority MUST contain an Agent object that represents the OAuth consumer, either by itself, or as part of a group in the case of 3-legged OAuth.
+* The authority MUST contain an Agent Object that represents the OAuth consumer, either by itself, or as part of a group in the case of 3-legged OAuth.
 * The Agent representing the OAuth consumer MUST be identified by account.
 * The Agent representing the OAuth consumer MUST use the consumer key as the “account name” field.